 The Clinton administration was also particularly selective in its approach toward international justice and accountability issues, which are essential to the maintenance of human rights.
 U.S. particularism manifested itself in the government's support of the international tribunals dealing with atrocities where no American citizens are at risk, such as in Rwanda and the former Yugoslavia.
-When it came to the creation of the ICC, however, Congress was staunchly opposed and consistently attempted to cripple the institution, so that no U.S. citizens could be indicted for their crimes.197 David Scheffer, ambassador at large for war crime issues of the United States and leader of the American delegation in Rome, put it simply: "The U.S. delegation has been and will continue to be guided by our paramount duty: to protect and advance U.S. interests."198 efforts such as those in Haiti and Rwanda was seen as a positive departure from previous administrations and reflected an unprecedented commitment to a human rights-based foreign policy.
+When it came to the creation of the ICC, however, Congress was staunchly opposed and consistently attempted to cripple the institution, so that no U.S. citizens could be indicted for their crimes.
+David Scheffer, ambassador at large for war crime issues of the United States and leader of the American delegation in Rome, put it simply: "The U.S. delegation has been and will continue to be guided by our paramount duty: to protect and advance U.S. interests."

+Human rights scholars and activists pronounced the Clinton record as "mixed."
+On one hand, the willingness to assume great financial and political costs in humanitarian efforts such as those in Haiti and Rwanda was seen as a positive departure from previous administrations and reflected an unprecedented commitment to a human rights-based foreign policy.
 Human rights advocates noted a greater access to high-level policy makers and State Department officials, which translated into a growing capacity to influence the agenda.
 Moreover, they pointed to the increased willingness of U.S. diplomats to include human rights language and even specific human rights treaties in peace agreements.
-As George Ward observes, "After [the] Dayton [Peace Accords] there is the expectation that when there is a peace agreement negotiated [at best in part by] the U.S., human rights will be there."200 On a more negative note, Clinton's actions failed to live up to his lofty rhetoric in three crucial areas: in bilateral strategies against countries that are human rights abusers, in the indiscriminate proliferation of U.S. arms sales abroad, and in the erratic positions taken toward multilateralism and the ICC.201
+As George Ward observes, "After [the] Dayton [Peace Accords] there is the expectation that when there is a peace agreement negotiated [at best in part by] the U.S., human rights will be there."
+On a more negative note, Clinton's actions failed to live up to his lofty rhetoric in three crucial areas: in bilateral strategies against countries that are human rights abusers, in the indiscriminate proliferation of U.S. arms sales abroad, and in the erratic positions taken toward multilateralism and the ICC.